kerimoyle/libcellml-tutorials/theory/theory_sodiumchannel.rst

   The types of interface listed below are those which are *possible*; but each must be explicitly specified before it can be used.
   While :code:`none` is the implied default, it may be specified explicitly as well.
 - A :code:`public` interface is available between siblings.
-  This is also true of top-level components (which are siblings with a :code:`Model` parent), such as the 'grandparent' and 'no relation' components in :numref:`Figure {number}<encapsulation_parent_structure>`.
+  This is also true of top-level components (which are siblings with a :code:`Model` parent), such as the 'grandparent' and 'no relation' components in :numref:`Figure: {name}<encapsulation_parent_structure>`.
   A :code:`public` interface is also available *from* a child *to* its parent (note direction).
 - A :code:`private` interface is available *from* a parent *to* its child(ren), again noting the direction.
 - Both :code:`public` and :code:`private` interfaces are available using the :code:`public_and_private` type, needed where there is more than one level of nesting  (for example, a grandparent-parent-child structure).